SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_ButtonState_shapes_in_Visual_Overview_fail_to_hide_as_expected.md

 ## Fix

-No fix is available yet.

-## Workaround

-- For Cube clients without internet access:
+- For Cube clients without internet access: No fix is available yet.

-  1. Request an upgrade package from an Administrator working on a DMS that has not been impacted by this issue.

-  1. Manually upgrade your DMA using the provided package.
-See [Upgrading a DataMiner Agent](xref:Upgrading_a_DataMiner_Agent).

-- For clients enforced to use a version older than 10.4.2425.2536:
+- For clients enforced to use a version older than 10.4.2425.2536: Make sure the client uses version 10.4.2425.2536 or higher.

-  1. Navigate to *System Center* > *System settings* > *Manage client versions*.

-  1. Select Cube version 10.4.2425.2536 or higher.
 See [Managing client versions](xref:DMA_configuration_related_to_client_applications#managing-client-versions).

 ## Description